Why We Are Consumer Protection Attorneys

 What Types Of Cases Do You Handle?

-Our cases revolve around three main types.
+Our cases revolve around several types of cases.

 First, so many Alabama consumers are being threatened with or have actually faced foreclosure from their mortgage company.